 A scenic seaplane flight over the Valley of Ten Thousand Smokes, active volcanoes, and Katmai Crater Lake is still on our bucket list.
 We want to make this trip on our next visit to Katmai because the photos look great.
 Flightseeing Tour Rate in 2022 was $260 per person for a one-hour tour.
 You can book it here.

-So far, the best scenic flight tours in Alaska we have experienced are a flight over Denali with a glacier landing and a flight over Gates of the Arctic National Park during our trip to the Arctic Ocean via Dalton Highway.
+So far, the best scenic flight tours in Alaska we have experienced are a flight over Denali with a glacier landing and a scenic flight over the Brooks Range and Gates of the Arctic National Park with Coyote Air from Coldfoot Camp.
+It was during our last trip to the Arctic Ocean and Prudhoe Bay via Dalton Highway.